Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 6

-Second Rise: After kneading, divide the dough into balls, depending on the desired size of your Manakeesh.
-Allow these dough portions to rest for another 10 minutes, marking the third rise.
-Shaping and Topping: Take one dough ball at a time and shape it into a circular, pizza-like form.
-Use your fingertips to create small holes and dimples in the dough's surface.
-Drizzle olive oil and generously sprinkle Za'atar on top, ensuring a flavorful base.
+Divide the dough into equal-sized balls, depending on how big you want each Manakeesh.
+Let them rest for 10 minutes, covered, to relax the dough.
+Then, take one ball at a time and flatten it into a circle.
+Use your fingertips to create small dimples on the surface.
+Drizzle with olive oil and generously sprinkle za’atar evenly over the top.

 7

-Baking: Place the prepared Manakeesh on a baking sheet lined with parchment paper or a lightly oiled surface.
+Place the prepared Manakeesh on a parchment-lined or lightly oiled baking sheet.

 8

-Bake them in the preheated oven at 375 degrees F for approximately 20 minutes, or until the bottom and sides attain a beautiful golden brown hue.
-Enjoy!
+Bake in the preheated oven at 375°F (190°C) for about 20 minutes, or until the bottoms and edges turn a beautiful golden brown.
+Serve warm—and enjoy!

 Recipe Tips & Suggestions